jabr/0x10c/math/README.md

 `x, y, z` are fp numbers, and e is a lookup table of 16 fp numbers.
 Shifts on fps are a hardware SUB, and sign flipping on fps is a hardware XOR.
 Then there are three fp adds/subs.

+#### Notes

-sin/cos simultaneously in one cordic call. tan adds a fp div on the sincos call
+* sin/cos simultaneously in one cordic call.
+* tan adds an fp div on the sincos call

-atan in one cordic.
+* atan in one cordic.
-2D hypot in one cordic, one fp mul.
+* 2D hypot in one cordic, one fp mul.

-atan2 is variable, some branching and generally one cordic, one fp div, and one fp add/sub when y is negative. no fp ops when x is 0.
+* atan2 is variable, some branching and generally one cordic, one fp div, and one fp add/sub when y is negative. no fp ops when x is 0.

-2D cartesian to polar transform is one cordic, one fp mul, some branching, and one fp add/sub when x is negative.
+* 2D cartesian to polar transform is one cordic, one fp mul, some branching, and one fp add/sub when x is negative.

+##### Hyperbolics
-Limited domain exp, log, sqrt in one cordic (though a 21 iteration version), one fp mul or add.

-It should be possible to expand the domain for exp/log with an additional fp mul and add.
+Limited domain `exp, log, sqrt` in one cordic (though a 21 iteration version), one fp mul or add.
+It should be possible to expand the domain for `exp/log` with an additional fp mul and add.

-## Other functions
+### Other functions

-A more robust sqrt using Newton's Iteration:
+A more robust `sqrt` using Newton's Iteration:

 Variable number of iterations of:
 `k = (k + n/k) >> 1`